YisuHou1/Toronto-Police-Budget-Statistics/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of generative AI tool, ChatGPT.
+ChatGPT was also used to correct typos, spelling mistakes, and filler words.
 The entire chat history is available in inputs/llms/usage.txt.